theonize/Currier/Gloss/Galatians/Galatians 2.md

 "The prodigal son spent one half of his inheritance on wine, women, and whimsy - and wasted the other half."
 Chuck Missler

+11) Peter @ Antioch
+I think it's interesting that Peter is called by his Greek name here, and that it is so similar to Caiaphas...the one who orchestrated Christ's death.
+Is this a verbal cue?

+Cephasian = one who creates religious demarcations

+14) "Answer a fool according to his folly..."

 15)	This is not to imply that Jews are not sinners...rather he is differentiating one type of sinner from another.